 Once a Phase I ESA is complete, Verde will issue a report summarising any concerns identified on the property and make recommendations about what actions, if any are needed to address these concerns.
 The findings of the Phase 1 ESA will determine if a Phase 2 Environmental Site Assessment (Phase 2 ESA) is required.

-A Phase II Environmental Site Assessment involves more detailed subsurface investigations such as the installation of boreholes to collect soil samples, wells to test groundwater and surface water, air monitoring, contaminated land assessment to establish the nature and extent of any environmental impact associated with the facility.
+involves more detailed subsurface investigations such as the installation of boreholes to collect soil samples, wells to test groundwater and surface water, air monitoring, contaminated land assessment to establish the nature and extent of any environmental impact associated with the facility.
 The data is used to identify the need for and extent of any remedial measures and the likely associated costs.